dingzehu/doc-pipeline-orchestrator/README.md

 # doc-pipeline-orchestrator

-A Django-based orchestration layer that wraps two existing AI/ML pipelines and exposes them through a unified web interface.
-Upload PDFs, watch real-time processing progress, and ask questions across all processed documents via a chat interface.

----

-## What it does

-1. **Upload** — user drops one or more PDF files into the frontend
-2. **Process** — a Celery worker calls two upstream services in sequence:
-   - `pdf-extraction-service` extracts structured fields using the Gemini API
-   - `rag-search-service` chunks, embeds, and indexes the text into pgvector
-3. **Watch** — the browser receives live step-by-step progress via Server-Sent Events (SSE)
-4. **Ask** — user types a question; Django calls `rag-search-service` and streams the answer back
+Django service that orchestrates two AI backends — PDF structured extraction and RAG-based semantic search — behind a unified REST API, letting users upload documents and query them in natural language without managing the underlying pipeline complexity.
+Uploads are processed asynchronously via Celery; the browser receives live progress over a Redis Pub/Sub SSE stream.
+Completed documents can be queried or summarised on demand via the Gemini API.

 ---